 - Am I dealing with things that are going wrong or am I working toward helping things go right?

-- Am I trying to influence others from an Inward or an Outward Mindset?
+- Am I trying to influence others from a Self-focused Mindset or an Impact-focused Mindset?

 - Which step of The Influence Pyramid can help me at the moment?